ITV Border: 1970s and 1980s

 Initially, Border produced little for the network and concentrated on local programming, most notably its flagship local news programme Lookaround.
 Later, when ITV and the BBC were given permission to extend broadcasting hours to daytime, Border carved a niche for providing the ITV network with afternoon quizzes and light entertainment.
 Derek Batey, Border TV's Assistant Controller of Programmes, became the frontman for one of ITV's most popular daytime quiz shows of the 1970s and early 1980s, Mr. and Mrs..
-(A separate version of Mr. and Mrs. was also produced by HTV at the same time.)
+A separate version of Mr. and Mrs. was also produced by HTV at the same time.
 Batey also presented and produced the long-running chat show Look Who's Talking.
 Meanwhile, a 15-minute music show, The Sound of ..., was seen across several ITV regions and featured The Spinners, British folk music band The Settlers and other similar artists.

 Financial and industrial problems began to hit the company during the 1970s – a fall in net profits to just £13,587, led to job losses and a cut in programme production in September 1975.
 In November 1978, a dispute with the ACTT (Association of Cinematograph, Television and Allied Technicians) led to 40 staff at the Durranhill studios being locked out for three weeks by management – several members of staff resorted to a sit in until the strike ended in stalemate and compromise.

 By 1980, Border was again in severe financial trouble owing to a national economic downturn which affected advertising revenue on the whole ITV network, with the station losing £70,000 before tax in October 1981.
-The situation was deemed so serious that at one point the company considered not re-applying for its licence when it expired in December 1981 – though it would prove successful, as it did in July 1967 and October 1991.
-From January 1982, Border began broadcasting to south Cumbria from the Kendal transmitter which previously carried Granada.
-Border had lobbied the IBA for over a decade to serve the southern Lake District – a move backed by Cumbria County Council – while on the Isle of Man, officials voiced a preference to switch signals to Granada, citing inclusion in regional news coverage would benefit the tourism industry, with direct ferry links from Liverpool and Heysham.
+The situation was deemed so serious that at one point the company considered not re-applying for its licence when it expired in December 1981 – though it proved successful, as it did in July 1967 and October 1991.

+From January 1982, Border began broadcasting to south Cumbria from the Kendal transmitter, which previously carried Granada.
+Border had lobbied the IBA for over a decade to serve the southern Lake District – a move backed by Cumbria County Council.
+On the Isle of Man, officials voiced a preference to switch signals to Granada, citing inclusion in regional news coverage would benefit the tourism industry, with direct ferry links from Liverpool and Heysham.